tonyandrewmeyer/juju-docs/sdk/how-to-guides/leadership.md

 ```

 Note that Juju guarantees leadership for only 30 seconds after a `leader-elected`
-event or a `is-leader` check.
+event or an `is-leader` check.
 If the charm code may run longer, then extra
 `is_leader()` calls should be made to ensure that the unit is still the leader.

 <a href="#heading--test-leadership-management"><h2 id="heading--test-leadership-management">Test leadership management</h2></a>